French National Gendarmerie

 the action of the territorial units is completed by the action of units with particular vocation :

 - Criminal investigation units (aka SR and BR): at district, département or region levels.
-These units are exclusively devoted to criminal investigations and help the territorial units ;
+These units are exclusively devoted to criminal investigations and judicial support to the territorial units ;

 - Juvenile crime prevention units (aka BPDJ) : at département level, they intervene in sensitive suburban areas and focus on youngsters facing difficulties ;

-- County traffic units : at département and company levels, motorcyclist units, highway patrols, rapid response and motorway platoons ensure policing on the whole road network ;
+- Traffic units : at département and company levels, motorcyclist units, highway patrols, rapid response and motorway platoons ensure policing on the whole road network ;

 - Mountain units (aka PGHM) : are responsible for the surveillance and the interventions (crime policing and rescue) in mountain areas ;